MeetMangrove/playbook/the_rules.md

  6. Update meetmangrove.com/us with a PR (or ask someone who knows how to do it).
  6. Slack bots Rachid and Pairing Dancers will be updated automatically.
  7. Yeah you're done!
- 8. ...but you're in charge of the trial period as well

 **Trial period**

 When someone joins Mangrove, he starts a trial period of 3 months.
 The goal is to see if the fit is real, so it work both ways (the new member might not feel good inside such an organisation for ex).

+Every new member gets to choose 2 mentors.
+They are providing the help needed on a personal level (Mangrove integration, mood) & on a professional level (projects & revenue).

 Trial steps:

 1. Day 0 - Starting Point
 2. Day 30 - First month review
-> Gather at least 5 MM (appear.in or diner).
+> Gather at least 5 MM including the 2 mentors (appear.in or diner).
 See how things are going, both ways.
-At the end of the review decide to continue or to stop (go back to MF).
+At the end of the review decide together to continue or to stop (go back to MF).

-3. Day 90 - Final decision
+3. Day 90 - End of trial
-> Gather at least 5 MM (appear.in or diner).
+> Gather at least 5 MM including the 2 mentors (appear.in or diner).
 See how things are going, both ways.
-At the end of the review decide to end the trial by giving a definitive membership or by going back to MF.
+3. Final decision
+ > The new member chooses publicly 10 members of Mangrove.
+These members vote anonymously (under the supervision of the 2 mentors) to decide if the new member stays inside Mangrove or goes back to MF.
+Votes are +1/0/-1.
+If the new member gets 7 or more +1 and no -1, trial ends and he stays inside Mangrove.

 ### Responsibility